 Hungry Jacks vs Burger King, which one is better?
 Are they the same?
 And if so, why is Burger King called Hungry Jacks in Australia?
+You can also say Hungry Jack’s if you are a grammar nazi!

 So many questions right?
 Well, let me set the scene.
 On a recent trip to Sydney I noticed a fast food joint at the airport called “Hungry Jacks”, I like fast food and was excited to try a “real” Aussie burger.
 I dutifully followed the airborne Aussies to see what all the fuss was about.
 On entrance to this brave new world, I was greeted by what could only be described as either the worlds best rip-off, some negligent operation, or the ACTUAL Burger King menu?
 On further exploration an Aussie friend told me “that’s what we call Burger King in Australia”.
 Now this is not unheard of, in the Philippines Fanta, and Royal are one and the same for example, but I was sure I had seen an ACTUAL BK in Australia.
 Clearly further investigation was required.